China's biggest ETF sees record trading after Beijing unveils rescue plan

-The China 50 ETF (510050.SS), which buys into shares of the 50 biggest companies listed in Shanghai, registered turnover of 24.9 billion yuan ($4.01 billion), more than double the previous session.
+The China 50 ETF, which buys into shares of the 50 biggest companies listed in Shanghai, registered turnover of 24.9 billion yuan ($4.01 billion), more than double the previous session.

 In emergency rescue measures announced at the weekend, China's top 21 brokerages pledged to invest at least 120 billion yuan ($19.33 billion) in blue chip ETFs while Central Huijin, a unit of China's sovereign wealth fund, said it had recently bought ETFs and would continue to do so.